ProcessWORKAboutbook a call

 When the grade is complete, what files will I receive back?

-If you are using the “Source Media Workflow,” you can expect individually graded ProRes clips, each with 24-frame handles.
+"Source Media Workflow" — individually graded ProRes clips, each with 24-frame handles.

 I provide step-by-step instructions on how to prepare your initial timeline.